 We’ve done the shopping for dresses.
 I tried on one dress and decided that was it.
 That was my bridesmaid dress.
 I love it.
 And we found her dress.
 As a family we visited the location where she’s getting married, we’ve joked about the guest list and the music playlist, and generally just got excited about the whole thing.
 It was nice to have something to plan that was nothing but good, and full of love.

 Then there was my writing career.
 It blew up!

-From writing my first piece, for free, for Huffington Post in October 2018 I’ve now written for over 12 other publications, and been paid!
+From writing my first piece, for free, for Huffington Post in October 2018, I’ve now written for over 12 other publications, and been paid!
 I’ve done paid and unpaid public speaking events, I’ve been asked on BBC Radio twice to speak about my zero waste experiences.
-I even auditioned and was successful for a very exciting – slightly cheesy – recording which will be coming out in early 2020.
+I even auditioned and was successful for a very exciting – slightly cheesy – a recording that will be coming out in early 2020.

 I’ve officially been branded a freelance journalist and I’m commissioned for pieces, as well as pitching them to publications.
 It’s extraordinary and something I feel very privileged and lucky to be able to do.